 People really feel that the judiciary is on their side, that they can be able to take confidence in what the judiciary is doing, and that there is justice when it comes to issues of elections from the courts.

-Watch Part 1, Part 2 and Part III of IDLO’s discussion with its Kenya team about the judiciary’s work on electoral dispute preparation and resolution in the lead up to the elections, and IDLO’s support in the country to-date.
+Watch Part 1, Part 2, Part 3, Part 4, Part 5 and Part 6 of IDLO’s discussion with its Kenya team about the judiciary’s work on electoral dispute preparation and resolution in the lead up to the elections, and IDLO’s support in the country to-date.

 Photo credit: Kenya General Elections 2013 - Flickr- The Commonwealth - March2013